Wednesday, September 14, 2022

 28. These two instruments—the interpreters and the seer stone—were apparently interchangeable and worked in much the same way such that, in the course of time, Joseph Smith and his associates often used the term “Urim and Thummim” to refer to the single stone as well as the interpreters.21

-The example is from Wilford Woodruff's journal.
+The one instance is from Wilford Woodruff's journal.
 This happens to be one of the few events that Woodruff recorded for which we have another contemporaneous account that differs significantly from what Woodruff recorded, but the essay doesn't tell readers about that.

 Over a decade after the translation, on December 27, 1841, Wilford Woodruff recorded in his journal “The Twelve or a part of them spent the day with Joseph the seer + he unfolded unto them many glorious things of the kingdom of God the privileges + blessings of the priesthood + I had the privilege of seeing for the first time in my day the URIM & THUMMIM.”

-Woodruff does not describe the object, leaving historians to surmise he was referring to the seer stone so many people reported seeing Joseph use years previously.
-But Joseph had given that stone to Oliver Cowdery.
+Woodruff does not describe the object, leaving historians to surmise he was referring to the seer stone that people reported seeing Joseph use during the translation.
+But Joseph had given that stone to Oliver Cowdery, who was not in Nauvoo.
 Besides, if Woodruff was referring to the seer stone that many people had already seen, he doesn’t explain why it was such a privilege.

 Brigham Young recorded the same occasion differently.